TheLastCylon/ecosystem/documentation/examples/dice_roller/dice_roller.md

 # Rolling the dice:
-!!
-DRAFT !! !!
-DRAFT !! !!
-DRAFT !!

-!!
-DRAFT !! !!
-DRAFT !! !!
-DRAFT !!

-NOTES:
-- Remember to:
-  - Introduce concepts of `EmptyDTO` and `QueuedRequestHandlerResponseDTO`

-!!
-DRAFT !! !!
-DRAFT !! !!
-DRAFT !!

-!!
-DRAFT !! !!
-DRAFT !! !!
-DRAFT !!

----
-If you've not looked at the [Echo-client](./example_echo_client.md) and [Echo-server](./example_echo_server.md) examples, you might want to take a look at it.
+If you've not looked at the Echo [client](../echo/client.md), [better client](../echo/better_client.md) and [server](../echo/server.md) examples, you might want to take a look at it.

-This example expands on that.
+This example expands on concepts covered there.

 The code for this example is located in the `examples/dice_roller` directory of this repository.